-The Career Paths for Skilled Immigrants program at Archway helps newcomers find related employment to their former careers.
-It’s designed to break the stereotype of doctors driving taxis and provides newcomers with one-to-one support, financial assistance and training by employment counsellors.
+The Career Paths for Skilled Immigrants program at Archway helps newcomers find jobs related to their former careers.
+It’s designed to break the stereotype of doctors driving taxis and provides services for immigrants through one-to-one support, financial assistance, and training by employment counsellors.

 When Sumit Paul Singh immigrated to Canada in 2016, he planned to open a physiotherapy clinic like the clinics he had owned in India.
 He quickly found out that his licensing didn’t transfer and the process of getting certified was long and expensive.
-In a moment of desperation, Sumit considered becoming a security guard or care aide so he could support his family.
+In a moment of desperation, Sumit considered other jobs such as becoming a security guard or care aide so he could support his family.

-When he became connected with the Career Paths program, he began to feel like he could “get his life back.”
+When he became connected with the Career Paths for Skilled Immigrants program, he began to feel like he could “get his life back.”
 After 20 months in the program, he obtained licensing and is proud to be the first Registered Manual Osteopath in BC.

 He now works full-time as a Registered Manual Osteopath at the Newleaf Total Wellness Centre and various other clinics.